 "The main reason I chose to join Exclusive Resorts versus purchasing a vacation home was because of variety.
 I get bored and don't want to keep going back to one place.
 Plus, there are the hassles of second home ownership like maintaining, cleaning and paying a mortgage," said Marshall Zaitlen, a member of the Club since 2007.
 "As a member of Exclusive Resorts you get out of all those responsibilities."

 "Our other option was a third home.
 We already have a summer house on a lake.
 My wife wanted a 3rd home in Florida, so we looked in Miami, Delray and Naples, but it was just so hard to value the homes.
 We found one house and the kids came down and just said while it's a nice house we don't want to go to the same place all the time – we like going to different places.
 So we listened to them and started looking at destination clubs and residence funds.
 I liked the structure of Equity Estates with its investment component and its low debt.
 I like the "dividend" of all the vacations and so ended up buying a half share", Kevin Adelstein, Equity Estates member.

-There are many other reasons why a destination club works better for high-net-worth travelers.
+There are many other reasons why a destination club or residence fund works better for high-net-worth travelers.
 This article focuses on many of them, including the variety of options, no guilty feelings, and service.

 If you are comparing a destination club to a second home check out this article, which compares the two, and this one, which explains reasons why you may not want to join a destination club.